sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

   - Written in a high-level language, such as Solidity
   - Compiled to the low-level bytecode that runs in the EVM
   - Deployed on the Ethereum platform using a special contract creation transaction
+- Each contract is identified by an Ethereum address, which is derived from the contract creation transaction as a function of the originating account and nonce
+- A contract address as a recipient is for receiving funds or calling one of the contract's functions
 - **Contracts only run if they are called by a transaction**
+- Transactions are **atomic**
-- Transactions are **atomic**, regardless of how many contracts they call or what those contracts do when called.
-Transactions execute in their entirety, with any changes in the global state (contracts, accounts, etc.) recorded only if all execution terminates successfully
+  - On success, any changes in the global state (contracts, accounts, etc.) is recorded only
+  - On failure, all effects are "rolled back"/reverted
 - Contract deletion
-  - A contract's code cannot be changed but can be "**deleted**", removing the code and its internal state (storage) from its address, leaving a blank account
+  - A contract can be deleted with the EVM opcode called `SELFDESTRUCT`
   - Any txs sent to the deleted contract account address will result in no code execution
-  - **HOW**: execute the EVM opcode called `SELFDESTRUCT`
   - `SELFDESTRUCT` costs "negative gas," a gas refund, thereby incentivizing the release of network client resources from the deletion of stored state
   - The `SELFDESTRUCT` capability will only be available if the contract author programmed the smart contract to have that functionality